AlekyaKowta/CSCI_6212_12_Project_1/README.md

 3. Run the compiled Java program:
    `java src.Main`

+Note: It should take a bit to compute the last 3 values.

 ## Running the Python Script

 The Python script `PlotGraph.py` is located in the `src` folder.